RJ333/Glyphosate_gene_richness/README.md

 cd /data/db
 for db in silva*fa.gz; do stat $db | grep "File" -A 5 | sed -e 1b -e '$!d'; done
 ```
+Regarding the data bases: It should be possible to reduce the sequences within the taxonomic data base to the range of your primer object.
+This is e.g. done in `mothur` by applying the `pcr.seqs()` command.
+This would reduce the alignment effort.
+But the taxonomic annotation did not seem to take so long, so currently I will not follow this idea.
+But it could be important for someone with very large and diverse data sets.

 We are then ready to install `dada2` and `cutadapt` in a `conda` environment
 ```bash
 # install Bioconductor and dada2 in conda